-Updated to reflect an increase in Arkansas's minimum wage, effective January 1, 2016.
+Updated to reflect an increase in Arkansas's minimum wage, effective January 1, 2020.

-A roundup of the comprehensive state coverage XpertHR offers to help Arkansas employers ensure they are compliant with state HR and employment laws.
+A round-up of the comprehensive state coverage XpertHR offers to help Arkansas employers ensure they are compliant with state HR and employment laws.